deepthi16032002/My-Portfolio/README.md

 - Contact

 ## 𝐀𝐛𝐨𝐮𝐭
-I am a Aspiring Full Stack Java Developer with proficiency in Java, HTML,CSS,JS and responsive web development demonstrated through practical projects and coursework.
+I am a Aspiring Full Stack Java Developer with proficiency in Java, HTML,CSS,JavaScript and responsive web development demonstrated through practical projects and coursework.
 This portfolio serves as a testament to my journey and accomplishments.